so0nyung/Full_RISC-V_Implementation/SingleCycle.md

 Now I just need to contend with the last test case, `5_pdf`.
 It wasn't so bad, I just forgot to uncomment out the reading of the data memory.
 So we're done !!

 ![Passing Given Tests](./images/GivenTestPass.png)

+## F1 lights
+As per the instructions, we need to create a F1 light with sevreal instructions:
+1. We need to install a `trigger` and a `rst` to control the F1 instructions.
+2. An assembly file with at least one subroutine, so I must use the JAL instruction
+3. A proper testbench.
+Since I am unable to use a Vbuddy to properly simulate this, I need to devise another method showing it works.

+### Additional inputs - `trigger` and `rst`
+For now, the most important thing is I need to add these to the correct modules.
+Ok they work now :)

+### F1 assembly code
+To simulate the F1 code, I reused the code I did in the actual project.
+Although a cope-out, this meant I have to make sure that 1.
+It works with my CPU, 2.
+I make a suitable testbench for it to work.

+### Testing
+There a lot of components for this.
+To make it easier I